OmNasre/Instagram-Clone/README.md

 # Instagram-Clone
-Instagram clone using the SpringBoot and HTMl, CSS and the Hibernate.
-The database is SQL
+Instagram clone using the SpringBoot and HTMl, CSS and the Hibernate and the DB is SQL

 ## Contributors
     Mohnish Sasane